sanalsprasad/ErdosTeamViper/README.md

 - Jupyter notebooks showcase the results of various models.

 ### Presentation Folder
-- Contains a 5-minute video presentation of our results and the slides.
+- Contains a 5-minute video presentation of our results, the slides and an executive summary.